 Refund Transfers: A Missed Opportunity

-It's safe to say that most tax professionals prefer to get paid upfront, and when they do, it's a missed opportunity.
+It's safe to say that most tax preparers prefer to get paid upfront, and when they do, it's a missed opportunity.
 Sounds a bit cynical to say it like that, but here's why.

 Since most tax pros prefer to get paid upfront, they inevitably structure their business around it.
 In other words, all of their marketing efforts, processes, and strategies revolve around that main goal.
-And if thats the case, then they limit themselves to only people who are willing to pay prep fees upfront.
+In doing so, they miss the chance of offering refund transfers and reach a wider audience.

 When it comes to getting paid, the refund transfer route takes a bit longer, but still has the same result.
 This way, tax pros allow taxpayers to file their taxes without paying upfront, and open their services to more people.